-The Tesla Powerwall is a rechargeable home battery that stores electricity from your solar panels, the grid, or both.
+Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

-This guide explains how much Tesla Powerwall 3 costs in the UK, what affects installation price, how it compares with other home batteries, whether 0% VAT applies, and whether Powerwall is worth it for a typical UK household.
+This guide explains Tesla Powerwall 3 prices in the UK, what affects installation cost, whether 0% VAT applies, how Powerwall compares with cheaper batteries, and when it is actually worth the money.

-Quick answer: how much does a Tesla Powerwall cost in the UK?
+Quick answer: how much does Tesla Powerwall 3 cost in the UK?

 A useful way to think about the cost is: